-All applicants to Principia College, including international applicants and transfers, are required to take either the Scholastic Assessment Test (SAT) or the American College Testing Board Exam (ACT), including the optional Writing section.
+All applicants to Principia College, including international applicants and transfers, are required to take either the Scholastic Assessment Test (SAT) or the American College Testing Board Exam (ACT).
 It is recommended that a student take these exams in the spring or early summer of the junior year in high school.
 Thus, if a student is not satisfied with the results, the test may be retaken during the first semester of the senior year (final year of secondary school for international students).
-All students should have the results of these tests sent to the Office of Admissions and Financial Aid at Principia College.
+All students should have the results of these tests sent to the Office of Admissions at Principia College.

-Transfer students who have completed at least one full year of college with above average grades may be exempted at the discretion of the Admissions Committee from taking the SAT or ACT.
+Transfer students who have completed at least one full year of college with above average grades may be exempted from taking the SAT or ACT, at the discretion of the Admissions Committee.

-As previously stated, first-time international applicants are also required to take the SAT Reasoning Test or the ACT examination, including the Writing Test.
+As previously stated, first-time international applicants are also required to take the SAT Reasoning Test or the ACT examination.